 Response: The College hired a Director for Human Resources Division in August of 2011 as well as the Director of Finance Resources Division.
 The college has been able to retain the two directors for the past four years.
 The Director of Human Resources Division was appointed to chair the Policy Review Committee (PRC) that was tasked to review and revise if necessary the Personnel Rules and Regulations Manual (PRRM).
 Since 2011, the PRC has made recommendations to the college President for review and approval, and those approved policies by the President were submitted to the College Board of Trustees for review and approval.
 The PRC has continued working and making recommendations when necessary to update and revise the personnel rules and regulations including hiring, contract status, and salary schedules.
-The most recent recommendations of the Policy Review Committee were submitted to the college President for review and approval in early December 2015.
+The most recent recommendations of the Policy Review Committee were submitted to the college President for review and splary schedules.
+The most recent recommendations of the Policy Review Committee were submitted to the college President for review and salary schedules.